-No. Never paint over a damp wall.
+No. Never paint over damp.
 Damp is caused by a variety of structural failures, as detailed above, none of which can be fixed by painting over them.
 You must fix the underlying issue first.

-What painting over damp materials does is to allow the damp to continue to cause damage right underneath the lovely fresh layer of paint.
+Painting over damp materials allows the damp to continue to cause damage right underneath the lovely fresh layer of paint.

 1. Identify the cause of damp

 Use our guide above to properly diagnose the type of damp you’re dealing with.
-Check walls, ceilings, pipes, gutters, basements, under sofas – basically leave no stone unturned.
+Check walls, ceilings, pipes, gutters, basements, and under sofas – basically, leave no stone unturned.

 2. Fix the source of the damp